How to make your website Responsive

 The best way to make your website responsive depends on where you're starting from.

 Building a new site?
 Then it's 'easy' and should be built in right from the start of the design process.
-Make sure your designers are considering the structure & layout of non-desktop devices and that they have experience of building responsive sites.
-Designers & developers love these 'Green field' builds, there's complete freedom in structure and they can choose from a range of frameworks to speed up build time and to deliver a site that delivers you the ROI you're looking for.
-All new sites we build are now responsive - if you insist on desktop only we can do it, but if you don't then your site will be responsive.
+Make sure your designers are considering the structure & layout of non-desktop devices, designers & developers love these 'Green field' builds, there's complete freedom in structure and they can choose from a range of frameworks to speed up build time and to deliver a site that provides you the ROI you're looking for.
+All new sites should be responsive - if you insist on desktop only we can do it, but if you don't then your site will be responsive.

 Migrating an existing site?
 This gives you a choice - a complete redesign or a migration of your existing theme.